grahamdanderson/grahamdanderson/README.md

 ## 👋 Hey, I’m Graham.

-## 👀 I’m a  a Senior Software Engineering Tech Lead, Consultant, and Mentor based in Benowa, Queensland, Australia.
+## 👀 I’m a Senior Software Engineering Tech Lead, Consultant, and Mentor based in Benowa, Queensland, Australia.
 Also, I'm the Fastest Learner!

 - I ❤️ to learn, develop and experiment with programs and awesome things on internet.
 - I ❤️ to connect with more people.